ferrats-fr/ferrats-fr.github.io/_pages/region.md

 * 30 minutes from the Synchrotron / ILL research centers
 * 90 minutes from Lyon airport or Geneva airport.

-Public transport (pre-booked) is available almost hourly to and from the hamlet during the week, but not on weekends.
+Public transport is available almost hourly to and from the hamlet Monday-Friday.

 Our car is a 5-year-old Citroen Berlingo, which we can arrange to exchange if doing a house swap.
 It's equipped with snow tires in the